0x3F3F/0x3F3F.github.io/_posts/2026-01-01-2025_Portfolio-Review.md

 In short, supply growth is constrained and demand will [continue to grow](https://x.com/ekwufinance/status/1994013418366349382) which creates a **compelling opportunity**.

 Coal is represented in the portfolio via Glencore and Thungela.  **Thungela** is a spin off from Anglo American who divested their coal portfolio.
 It's down over 80% from it's recent high.
-If I had to bet on a company that could 10x, it'd be this.
+If I had to **bet on a company that could 10x**, it'd be this.

 ### Chemicals